An introduction to Nest Guard

 Intuitive function of Nest Alarm System

 Integrated with Google Assistant, Nest Guard will speak to you and tell you the next steps.
 Its ring will light up with different colors to indicate what is going on.
-For example, consider a situation when you return from work and the alarm is turned on.
-The sensor on Nest Guard will sense when you approach it and ask for your passcode.
+For example, consider a situation when the care-recipient returns and the alarm is turned on.
+The sensor on Nest Guard will sense when they approach it and ask for the passcode.
 Its light ring will turn yellow and get shorter to indicating time remaining to disarm the alarm.

-If you see the Info button illuminated, it means there is a message for you.
-Press it and Guard will tell you the information you need.
+If the Info button illuminated, it means there is a message.
+Press it and Guard will speak the information needed.

 Guard has more to it than just a simple alarm-triggering keypad.
 It houses a sensor capable of detecting motion up to 10 feet (3 m) away.
 It will trigger off the alarm the moment it senses movement.

 There is a handy panic button at the rear end of the device for emergency situations.
-Not only does it trigger an alarm, but also sends notifications to the users added to Nest app.
+Not only does it trigger an alarm, but also sends notifications to you and other care givers added to the Nest app.
 Just press and hold it until the ring turns red to trigger an alarm..
 To prevent accidental pressing, Guard has a feature where it won’t sound the alarm if you release panic button before the ring fully turns red.
 Panic button works by over-riding the security settings.
 Therefore, your security setting will not affect its functioning.

 Silencing panic button

-If you do not disarm the system, the panic alarm will sound for 10 minutes.
-You can enter your passcode, hold the Tag in front of Guard or use Nest app to disarm the system and stop the alarm.
+If the system is not disarmed, the panic alarm will sound for 10 minutes.
+Enter the passcode, hold the Tag in front of Guard or use Nest app to disarm the system and stop the alarm.

 Built-in tamper resistance